fbpx

 APPLY NOW

-The Women’s Refugee Commission (WRC) is an equal opportunity employer.
-It is our policy to ensure equal employment opportunity without discrimination on the basis of race, sex, color, national origin, gender identify, sexual orientation, age, religion, marital status, veteran status or disability.
-All qualified persons, including those with lived experience relating to a particular role, are encouraged to apply.
-The Women’s Refugee Commission is a registered 501 (c) (3) non-profit organization.
+It is our policy to ensure equal employment opportunity without discrimination on the basis of race, sex, color, national origin, gender identity, sexual orientation, age, religion, marital status, veteran status or disability.
+All qualified people, including those with lived experience relating to a particular role, are encouraged to apply.
+The Women’s Refugee Commission is a registered 501(c)(3) non-profit organization.